Otus-DevOps-2018-09/GidMaster_infra/README.md

 * To create dynamical inventory you should use a script file which returns JSON message.
 Inventory.py gets data about external IP's from terraform output and insert them into JSON message.

 ## Home assignment #9:
-1. Studied about diffirent scenarious of implementation playbooks and plays.
+1. Learned about diffirent scenarious of implementation playbooks and plays.
 (One playbook one play.
 One playbook many plays, several playbooks)
-2. Studied about templates, modules and handlers.
+2. Learned about templates, modules and handlers.
 3. Complited task with *.
 Used gce.py to create dynamic inventory. _created service account.
 Added credentials into *.ini file.
 Added gce.py int ansible.cfg as defaulr inventory file._
 4. Integrated ansible configuration into packer configurations.

+## Home assignment #10:
+1. Learned about roles (include registry ansible-galaxy) and environments in Ansible.
+Awered something about disadvantages and advantages.
+2. Created roles for app and db instances also used community role from ansible-galaxy registry.
+3. Made configurations for prod and stage environment (include group_vars).
+For checking created additional task to show current environment.
+4. Reorganized playbooks.
+5. Made nginx proxy server for app to have opportunity connect to app via 80/tcp port.
+Modified terraform configuration, modified "`app.yml`" playbook and used community role "`jdauphant.nginx`".
+6. Discovered work with ansible vault.
+7. Created users, uncrypted sensetive information by ansible vault.
+Created additionasl task to create users on VM instances.
+8. Tasks with *:
+* used dynamic inventory (gce.py) instead of static inventory file.